Billie Jean: Reception

 On November 30, 1982, Thriller was released to critical and commercial success.
-On January 3, 1983, "Billie Jean" was released as the album's second single; it follows Jackson's successful duet with Paul McCartney on "The Girl Is Mine".
-The song reached number one on the Billboard Hot 100 on March 5, 1983 and stayed there for seven weeks, becoming Jackson's biggest solo hit.
-Billboard ranked it as the No. 2 song for 1983.
+On January 2, 1983, "Billie Jean" was released as the second single, after "The Girl Is Mine".
+It reached number one on the Billboard Hot 100 on March 5, 1983 and stayed there for seven weeks, becoming Jackson's biggest solo hit.
+Billboard ranked it as the number two song for 1983.
 "Billie Jean" topped the R&B chart within three weeks, and became Jackson's fastest-rising number one single since "ABC", "The Love You Save" and "I'll Be There" in 1970, which he recorded as a member of the Jackson 5.
 It remained at number one for nine weeks on the R&B chart, being preceded by the Gap Band's "Outstanding", before the single was eventually succeeded by George Clinton's "Atomic Dog".
-"Billie Jean" peaked at number 9 on the Adult Contemporary chart.
-It was also number one in the UK Singles Chart.
-"Billie Jean" and Thriller topped both the singles and album charts in the same week.
-This occurred on both sides of the Atlantic simultaneously, a feat very few acts have ever achieved.
+"Billie Jean" peaked at number nine on the Adult Contemporary chart.
+It was also number one in the UK singles chart.
+"Billie Jean" and Thriller topped both the singles and album charts in the same week on both sides of the Atlantic simultaneously, a feat few acts have achieved.
 The song was the third best-selling single of 1983 in the US and ninth in the UK.
-"Billie Jean" also reached number one in Canada, Switzerland and Belgium, and the top ten in Austria, Italy, New Zealand, Norway and Sweden.
+It also reached number one in Canada, Switzerland and Belgium, and the top ten in Austria, Italy, New Zealand, Norway and Sweden.
+In 2026, after the release of the biographical film Michael, the song re-entered the Billboard Hot 100 debuting at number 15 the week ending May 23, 2026, and also entered the Billboard Global 200 chart for the first time, debuting at number one the week ending May 23, 2026, marking a historic milestone for Michael Jackson as the first artist who died before the creation of the Global 200 chart to reach number one.